bcgov/indy-email-verification/README.md

 and set it to whatever your project namespace is, in this case the namespace is 4a9599.
 `NAMESPACE_NAME=4a9599`

-go into postgresql-deploy.param and comment out `POSTGRESQL_PASSWORD` and `POSTGRESQL_ADMIN_PASSWORD`.
-The characters in the regular expression get treated as bash special characters
+go into postgresql-deploy.param and comment out `POSTGRESQL_USER`, `POSTGRESQL_PASSWORD` and `POSTGRESQL_ADMIN_PASSWORD`.
+The characters in the regular expression sometimes get treated as bash special characters.
+These values will be populated with randomly generated keys

 ### Builds
 Now that our param files are set up, we're ready to start the builds